Julia Fordham: 2010s

 Fordham was a guest on the Richard Madeley on Sunday show which aired on BBC Radio 2 on 7 July 2013.
 She performed two songs live for the show, including her single "Skipping Under the Rainbow", with Grant Mitchell accompanying on piano.

 Shortly after finishing her UK tour, Fordham released an emotive tribute to Nelson Mandela in the form of a video set to Fordham's hit "Happy Ever After" (UK No. 27).
 This is the single that was inspired by Mandela's struggle through the apartheid years, his imprisonment and presidential years.

 After spending the summer of 2014 in the studio recording tracks for a new album, she headed to the UK for a short tour, which opened in Cornwall at St Austell Arts Centre, taking in Bury St Edmunds, Glasgow, Selby and Stockton-on-Tees.

 In November 2014, Fordham returned to the UK to celebrate the 25th anniversary of her album Porcelain.
 She performed the album in its entirety, accompanied by her long-time pianist and album producer Grant Mitchell.
 The Porcelain 25 tour included shows at Cadogan Hall, London, The Sage in Gateshead, and the Epstein Theatre Liverpool, before closing at the Tivoli Theatre in Wimborne.
 Shows in Los Angeles, San Francisco, New York and Tokyo and Osaka in Japan followed.

 A tour with fellow singers Judie Tzuke and Beverley Craven, called Woman to Woman, begun in 2018, was continued into 2019, after a delay due to Craven's treatments for breast cancer.
 An album of the same name was also released to coincide with the tour, reaching No. 42 in the UK Albums Chart.

 In 2019 Fordham released a new album titled Magic, written for and dedicated to her daughter Marley.

+2020s

+On the 25th October 2024, Julia released her new studio album "Earth Mate".